- TXBA Locals Join Us

 If you want to learn The Wind Cries Mary, this is the best place to start.

 That’s what this course is all about.
 I’ll show you how to capture that feel.
-You’ll take a tour of the song’s structure and progressions, learn plenty of chord options, and I’ll also teach you the three key soloing elements he used to in The Wind Cries Mary.
+You’ll take a tour of the song’s structure and progressions, learn plenty of chord options, and I’ll also teach you the three critical soloing elements he used in The Wind Cries Mary.

 Lesson 1 (which you can watch for free) is an overview of the song, teaching you about the progressions and structure of the arrangement.

 Lastly, I show you some tips for playing the signature sliding chords heard in the very beginning.

 In Lesson 2, we'll do a quick walkthrough of the song, looking more closely at the arrangement.

 Lesson 3 is a monster collection of Hendrix-style chording options.
 You'll learn several ways to play the main progression, a few transitions between chords, and some options for the chords in the solo.

 In Lesson 4, I'll show you the three key soloing elements that Jimi used in this solo.

 Using these three key pieces, I'll show you a very logical breakdown of how the solo is structured.